jsk389/Asteroseismic-plotting/README.md

 # Asteroseismic-plotting
-Code used to plot asteroseismic data in various ways
+Code used to create various plots of asteroseismic data